After Earth: Scientology hypothesis

-Alleged nepotism allegations
+Nepotism allegations

 There was heavy criticism of Jaden Smith's role in the film.
 Christopher Orr of The Atlantic stated, "He is entirely lacking in the big-screen charisma that made his father one of Hollywood's major stars."
 Gary Wolcott of Tri-City Herald commented that "the 15-year old Jaden doesn't appear to demonstrate much talent and has zero charisma."
 Alex Pappademas of Grantland referred to After Earth as a "parade-float tribute to nepotism."
-Mikhail Lecaros of GMA calls the movie "devoid of common sense and purpose (save for nepotism)."
+Mikhail Lecaros of GMA News calls the movie "devoid of common sense and purpose (save for nepotism)."

 In response to the nepotism allegations, Gary Susman of Time magazine argued, "In Hollywood, such nepotism is no sin; in fact, it's often a selling point."
-David S. Cohen of Variety pointed out that "putting family members into projects is hardly new, yet it rarely inspires such vituperation.
+David S. Cohen of Variety pointed out that "putting family members into projects is hardly new, yet it rarely inspires such vituperation."
 Abena Agyeman-Fisher of NewsOne.com suggested that the allegations were thinly veiled racism and an example of a double standard being applied to black people.
 However Charlie Lyne of The Guardian writes that nepotism has traditionally carried a stigma.

 Awards and nominations

 Cancelled franchise

 In March 2018, it was revealed that After Earth was intended to be the first installment of a new franchise.
 Pitched to the studio by Will Smith, the intention was to launch a multimedia franchise titled 1000 AE.
-Plans were originally for After Earth to be followed by a sequel, a live action television series, an animated television series, webisodes, mobisodes, a video game, consumer products, theme-park attractions, documentaries, comics, an educational program collaboration in partnership with NASA, cologne and perfume lines, and a social media platform.
+Loose plans were originally for After Earth to be followed by a sequel and multiple related media, such as a live action television series, an animated television series, webisodes, mobisodes, a video game, consumer products, theme-park attractions, documentaries, comics, an educational program collaboration in partnership with NASA, cologne and perfume lines, and a social media platform.
 Though Smith wanted 1000 AE to be an immersive experience for the audience, the movie ultimately was poorly received and lost money at the box office.
 All plans for a continuation were abandoned.